Texas Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Texas

-Texas lets both the landlord or tenant terminate a month-to-month lease with at least one month of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Texas lets both the landlord or tenant end a month-to-month lease with at least one month of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Texas requires written notice to end a month-to-month lease.
-There are special notice delivery requirements; in most cases notice must be either mailed, or given personally to the tenant.
+There are special notice delivery requirements.
+In most cases notice must be either mailed, or hand-delivered to the tenant.

 Required Notice To Raise the Rent on a Texas Month-to-Month Lease

-Texas requires written notice for a rent increase, but there isn’t a particular guideline in the law for a specific amount of advance notice.
-This means in most cases it’s reasonable for a landlord to keep the same standards for advance notice on a rent increase as for termination or other significant lease changes, which in Texas is one month.
+Texas doesn’t set a specific timeline for notice to raise the rent.
+This means in most cases it’s reasonable for a landlord to keep the same standards for advance notice on a rent increase as for termination or other significant lease changes.
+In Texas, this is one month.

 Eviction in Texas Month-to-Month Rentals

-Texas tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Texas tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Texas typically take one to three months.

 For more information on the eviction process in Texas, click here.